bonfus/muesr/README.md

-Magnetic Structure and mUon Embedding Site Refinement
+Magnetic structure and mUon Embedding Site Refinement
 =====================================================

 Muesr is a tool for quickly evaluating local fields at the muon sites in Muon Spin Rotation and Relaxation experiments (muSR).